 The truth is that most of us don't get the "fuel" we need each day to maintain our bodies.
 We either eat too much of the foods that cause our bodies to give out quickly or don't drink enough fluids to stay properly hydrated.
 It's all about portion control.
-That's why eating the right amount of foods from the USA Food Pyramid is essential for good health.
+That's why eating the right amount of foods is essential for good health.
 Visit the USDA's Choose My Plate website for more information.

 To get a better understanding about how our bodies work, think about the connection between the energy or food you take in and the energy you expend during the day.
 Whether you want to maintain, lose or gain weight, there is a number of calories you need to intake.
 It depends on your age and activity level.

 The best way is to use the USDA food pyramid and follow its advice of eating a variety of foods from each group.
 By eating a variety of foods in the recommended amounts throughout the day, you will ensure that your body is getting the fuel it needs to stay healthy.

 Plus, you will feel comfortably full and satisfied.
 That feeling keeps you from eating "junk" food as a quick pick me up.
 For a customized eating plan for adults and children, check out choosemyplate.gov.
 It's an easy to understand guide on how to eat better, more satisfying foods!
 It helps you determine the correct portions and types of foods that you need each day.

 Healthy Lunch & Dinner